High Speed Current Collection Project

 Pan testing 1973

-The test train headed by Class 47 No:1535 seen from the trackside probably taken from the A46 before the trees grew and obscured the view
+The test train headed by Class 47 No:1535 seen from the trackside probably taken in 1973 from the A46 before the trees grew and obscured the view

 Author's collection